0 Helpful / 8 Not

 Pros: So many different shots, doglegs left and right, lots of par 4/5's - only 2 real birdie shots on hole 6 and 7. #8 Basket (the Johnny Sias Hole) is located 10 ft. high on top of an old stone grill w/ chimney.
 This park has many such treasures being unearthed in these woods including old stonework, fountains and forgotten trails!

-Other Thoughts: Very important to have control shots, can get lost in the rough woods very quickly!
-Great Orange Discatcher baskets and clear fairways.
+Other Thoughts: Very important to have control shots, can get lost in the woods very quickly!
+Two sets of Discatcher baskets (Red=Short, Orange=Long) and clear, well-maintained fairways.

 *With so much course improvement and work days there are much clearer fairways, cleaner greens, long and short tee pads on every hole and "A" and "B" pins for every position.
 5/5!